Customizing WordPress Themes with CSS

 Experience Level: Beginner

 The WordPress Customizer enables you to make changes to your website’s design, and preview them in real time.
-To access it, log in to your dashboard and navigate to the Appearance > Customize tab:
+To access it, log in to your WordPress dashboard and navigate to the Appearance > Customize tab:

 There are a lot of settings you can play around with here.
 However, right now look for the Additional CSS tab.
 Once you click on it, a new section will open, with a field where you can add custom CSS: